Most finance teams don’t need more tools. They need fewer tabs open.

 It’s designed for modern finance:

-- Structured models with human-readable formulas that feel familiar to spreadsheet users, but add dimensionality and guardrails
+- Structured models use human-readable formulas that feel familiar to spreadsheet users but add dimensionality and guardrails

-- Native collaboration, with no file merging or version hell
+- Native collaboration ends file merging and version hell

 - Built-in scenario planning, live dashboards, and stakeholder-friendly reporting

-- Direct integrations with your full stack: NetSuite, QuickBooks, Salesforce, Workday, and 750+ others
+- Direct integrations with your full stack including NetSuite, QuickBooks, Salesforce, Workday, and 750+ others gives you visibility into your real time cash position

-Runway keeps things fast and familiar for spreadsheet users, while giving them enterprise-grade power without enterprise-grade pain.
-Finance can keep control of the logic while still pulling sales, marketing, and ops into the same live model.
+Runway keeps things fast and familiar for spreadsheet users.
+It gives you enterprise-grade power without the pain.
+Finance keeps control of the logic while pulling sales, marketing, and ops into the same live model.

 Abacum focuses on collaboration for central FP&A teams.
 It offers multidimensional modeling, fast onboarding, and automatic data ingestion from key systems.